Reporting Boundary: London & Birmingham

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

-Chetwoods Architects, an award-winning architectural practice with offices in London and Birmingham, has achieved Planet Mark certification.
+Chetwoods Architects, an award-winning architectural practise with offices in London and Birmingham, has achieved Planet Mark certification.

 This is Chetwoods Architects’ second year of business carbon footprint reporting and Planet Mark certification.
 Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.